Somali Democratic Republic

-The Somali Democratic Republic (Jamhuuriyadda Dimuqraadiga Soomaaliyeed; جمهورية الصومال الديمقراطية; Repubblica Democratica Somala) was a Marxist-Leninist state in Somalia that existed from 1969 to 1991.
+The Somali Democratic Republic (SDR) (Jamhuuriyadda Dimuqraadiga Soomaaliyeed; الجمهورية الصومالية الديمقراطية; Repubblica Democratica Somala) was a communist state with a unitary system of government (Note: Three of these sources additionally clarify about the internal organisation of powers within Somalia at the time.
+The Constitution made no reference to a system of unified state power: rather, it said, in the classical fashion, that "Legislative power in the Somali Democratic Republic shall exclusively be vested in the People’s Assembly.", and established an independent judiciary with judges that can only be removed for cause.) in Somalia that existed from 1969 to 1991.

 Established in October 1969, the Somali Democratic Republic emerged following a coup d'état led by Major General Siad Barre and the Somali military.
-The coup took place six days after the assassination of Abdirashid Shermarke, the second President of the Somali Republic.
-Barre's administration governed Somalia for the next 21 years until the rise of Ethiopian-backed Somali rebel groups, which ultimately led to the government's collapse and the onset of civil war in 1991.
+Barre's administration and the Somali Revolutionary Socialist Party governed Somalia for the next 21 years and was characterised by modernisation efforts, the standardisation of the Somali language, and infrastructural projects.

 History

 Coup d'etat

 Abdirashid Shermarke, the 2nd president of Somalia, was assassinated outside the municipal headquarters of Las Anod in Northern Somalia on 15 October 1969.
 Shermarke had been visiting drought-stricken areas in the northeast when the assassin, Said Yusuf Ismail, shot and killed him.

 Henry Kissinger, then United States National Security Advisor, concluded that the assassin acted independently.
-Sharmarke was elected in 1964 with support from the Soviet Union and other communist states during his campaign.
+Shermarke had been elected in 1964 with support from the Soviet Union and other communist states during his campaign.

-On 21 October 1969, at 3:00 a.m., Siad Barre, Jama Ali Korshel, Salaad Gabeyre Kediye, Mohamed Ainanshe Guled, and the military overthrew the parliamentary government of the prior Somali Republic in the 1969 Somali coup d'état.
-One of the primary causes of the coup was widespread corruption and mishandling of public funds within the Somali government; consequently, many members of the police and armed forces had become disillusioned with the direction of the country.
+On 21 October 1969, at 3:00 a.m., Siad Barre, Jama Ali Korshel, Salaad Gabeyre Kediye, Mohamed Ainanshe Guled, and the military overthrew the parliamentary government of the existing Somali Republic.
+One of the primary causes of the coup was widespread corruption and mishandling of public funds between the Office of the Prime Minister and the National Assembly; consequently, many members of the police and armed forces became disillusioned with the government.